jayrbolton/jayrbolton.github.io/source/_posts/brain-simulation.md

 tags:
 ---

-Simulating a human brain, or any biological brain, on a computer is impossible within current computer architectures.
-Outlined here are a few basic ontological and technical reasons that our current hardware paradigm does not map to the workings of a brain in some very fundamental ways.
+Simulating a human brain on a computer (or any biological brain) is impossible within current computer architectures.
+There are a few basic ontological and technical reasons that our current hardware paradigm does not map to the workings of a brain, in some very fundamental ways.
 This also reveals that making any _true_ simulation of any piece of reality is impossible.

-By "current computer architectures", I mean the Von Neumann machine that sequentially performs operations on a memory register.
-Fundamentally, all our computers have the same architecture, and it is only a question of speed and scale.
+By "current computer architectures", I mean the [Von Neumann machine](https://en.wikipedia.org/wiki/Von_Neumann_architecture) that sequentially performs operations on a memory register.
+Fundamentally, all our computers have this same architecture, and it is only a question of speed and scale.
 More obscure variations of working computer architectures still don't even come close to how the brain works at a basic level.
 And yes, I am accounting for massive improvements in speed, parallel computing, and memory, even to very large orders of magnitude.

 ## Parallel time problem